 Max Mintz joined Common Interests in 2012.
 His specialties include Student Loans, Impact Investing and the trading and re-balancing of our client accounts.
 Max is proud to have been named a "40 under 40" Financial Advisor by the InvestmentNews in 2019.

 You can learn more about Max in this feature that ran in Morningstar Magazine’s Q1 2022 Issue

 Click here to check Max’s background on FINRA’s BrokerCheck

 Max first discovered Responsible Investing as a client of Bob’s.
-In the process of obtaining his degree in Philosophy at Rutgers College, he discovered an interest in Ethics, and while he never expected to be in finance, he has found his calling by connecting his studies with his interest in Economics and data analysis.
-Max has a passion for helping clients align their investments with their values and relies on his ethics training to help clients work out which of their values they want to express in their portfolios and figure out solutions to make it happen.
+In the process of obtaining his degree in Philosophy at Rutgers College, he discovered an interest in Ethics, and while he never expected to be in finance, he found his calling by connecting his studies with his interest in Economics and data analysis.
+Max has a passion for helping clients align their investments with their values and relies on his ethics training to help clients balance tradeoffs through the process of expressing their values in their portfolios.

 Max Mintz is Series 7 and 66 licensed as a Financial Advisor with Vanderbilt Financial Group.

 Ruth joined Common Interests in 2014 and is the glue of the firm.
 Her career began in the Pharmaceutical Industry, where she specialized in data management.
 She has a Bachelors’ degree in Medical Technology and experience in analytical chemistry, report writing, scientific research, and the entry and management of clinical pharmacology data.